affinidi/reference-app-portable-reputation/README.md

 # Portable reputation – an Affinidi reference app

-This is a ready-to-use reference app that showcases usage of Affinidi API for issuing, sharing and verifying credentials, as well as storing them in the wallet.
+This is a ready-to-use reference app that showcases usage of Affinidi API for issuing, sharing and storing verifiable credentials in the wallet.

 ## Introduction